 \subsection{Outline and Notation}

-We begin in \Cref{sec:background} with background on the problem, including a summary of key results for one-dimensional signals.
-This section also develops additional one-dimensional framework used in the extension to two dimensions. \Cref{sec:theory} addresses \Cref{prob:uniq}, deriving the number and location of DFT coefficients required for unique recovery of any integer matrix.
-In \Cref{sec:algs}, we present the algorithm framework for recovery from a minimal set of DFT coefficients, including its reformulation as a lattice problem. \Cref{sec:lattice} analyzes the lattice method, providing estimates of key parameter values needed for successful recovery.
-Finally, \Cref{sec:numerics} contains numerical simulations that support algorithms and analysis. \\
+We begin in \cref{sec:background} with background on the problem, including a summary of key results for one-dimensional signals.
+This section also develops additional one-dimensional framework used in the extension to two dimensions. \Cref{sec:theory} addresses \cref{prob:uniq}, deriving the number and location of DFT coefficients required for unique recovery of any integer matrix.
+In \cref{sec:algs}, we present the algorithm framework for recovery from a minimal set of DFT coefficients.
+Finally, \cref{sec:numerics} contains supporting numerical simulations. \\

 Throughout the paper, we use boldface letters to denote vectors (as in ${\bf x}$), with entries written as $x_n$.
 Typewriter-style letters denote matrices (as in ${\tt X}$), with entries $X_{mn}$.
 We denote the $n\times n$ identity matrix by $\idmat{n}$.
 The complex conjugate of a complex number $x$ is denoted by $x^*$.
 We use the standard number-theoretic notation $\gcd(m,n)$ and $\lcm(m,n)$ for the greatest common divisor and least common multiple of two integers $m$ and $n$, respectively.
 If an integer $m$ is a divisor of $n$, we write $m \divs n$, and otherwise $m \ndivs n$.
-We also write $\tau(n)$ for the number of divisors of $n$, $\phi(n)$ for Euler's totient function (the number of integers less than $N$ that are relatively prime with $n$), and $\omega(n)$ for the number of distinct prime factors of $n$.
+We also write $\tau(n)$ for the number of divisors of $n$, $\phi(n)$ for Euler's totient function (the number of positive integers less than $n$ that are relatively prime with $n$), and $\omega(n)$ for the number of distinct prime factors of $n$.
 Lastly, we let $\uroot{n}{}=\e{-2\pi\cu/n}$ be an $n$th primitive root of unity.